top of page

 MYMOP (Measure Your Medical Outcome Profile) is a short one page questionnaire.
 There are two types: an initial form for the very first time you see your patient (Initial Form), and one for any follow ups you have (Follow up Form).

 The initial MYMOP questionnaire is completed during the first consultation.
 The patient chooses one or two symptoms that they are seeking help with, and that they consider to be the most important.

 These choices are written down in the patient’s own words and the patient scores them for severity over the past week on a seven-point scale:

-Completing the MYMOP form will only take one minute of your time, as demonstrated on the One Minute MYMOP.
+Completing the MYMOP form will only take one minute of your time, as demonstrated on the One Minute MYMOP video.

-On follow-up questionnaires the wording of the previously chosen items is unchanged.
+On follow-up questionnaires the wording of the previously chosen symptoms is unchanged.
 Follow-up questionnaires may be administered by post if required.

 What symptoms patient's select also provides really useful information about what bothers them.

 Add up your patient's scores and work out the average.
 You now have a single number.
 If you want to look at MYMOPs for a bunch of patients, you can create an average score by adding up all your patient's average scores, and dividing the total by the number of patients (thus creating an average, average score!).

 You can then compare your patient's scores over time.
 Ideally you'll want to see those scores going down as your patient improves.

 A useful spreadsheet for recording MYMOPs can be downloaded from here.